 The HCG Diet Plateau

-When you weigh the same from one day to the next, then you have started a plateau.
+When you weigh the same day after day, then you are on a plateau.
 Most people look at the lack of change as a fluke the first time they notice it.
-Depending on the individual, the trend may believed only after two days or more of no progress.
-Sometimes it takes four to six days before some people finally realize that they are stuck, meaning on a weight loss plateau.
+Depending on the individual, it may stop spontaneously after a couple of days.
+Sometimes it takes four to six days before you finally realize that you are stuck, meaning on a weight loss plateau.

 1) Best Way: The Simeons Apple Day Strategy